KabirK-05/DeltaHacks2025iOS/README.md

 - [Feedback and Contributions](#feedback-and-contributions)

 ## Contributors
-We are a team of passionate hackers dedicated to inspiring others to take their .
+We are a team of passionate hackers dedicated to inspiring others to take their first step towards sustainability.
 - Kabir Kumar
 - Karl-Aexandre Michaud
 - Aaron Ren